Between beaches, ports and the Breton countryside

 Sports activities in Moëlan-sur-Mer

-Another not-to-be-missed activity on the Brittany coast is water sports.
+Another must-do on the Brittany coast: sporting activities, and more specifically water sports.
 Indeed, the weather conditions in South Finistère are ideal for water sports enthusiasts.

-In Moëlan-sur-mer you’ll find the famous Beg Porz nautical center, offering a wide range of activities for young and old, amateurs and experts alike.
-From windsurfing and catamaran lessons to simple boat trips and equipment hire, there’s something for everyone.
+In Moëlan-sur-mer you’ll find the famous Domaine de Beg Porz, a water sports center offering a wide range of activities for young and old, amateurs and experts alike.
+From windsurfing lessons and catamarans to simple boat trips and equipment hire, there’s something for everyone.

-For your summer vacations, everything happens at the beautiful beach of Kerfany, in this seaside resort where everything is set up for an unforgettable vacation.
-Whether you’re looking for private or group lessons, or an introduction to the sport, there’s a range of options to suit everyone’s profile.
+For your summer vacations, everything happens at the beautiful Kerfany beach, in this seaside resort where everything is set up for an unforgettable vacation.
+Private, group or introductory lessons: a wide range of options are available, adapted to each individual’s profile.

 Cultural walks in Moëlan-sur-Mer

 If there’s one site you’ll want to visit on your seaside vacation in the Finistère department, it’s the Malachappe site in Moëlan-sur-mer.
 On the banks of the Brigneau river, the ruins of the former fish cannery offer a breathtaking view of the Atlantic Ocean.
-Believe us, your vacation photos won’t be complete without this spot!
+Believe us, your vacation photos can’t do without this place!

-As you make your way up the Anse du Belon along the GR34, you’re sure to come across a number of shipwrecks.
-This graveyard of boats has now blended into the local landscape, blending past with present and future with the remains of ancient craft.
-The tides reveal a different passage of history at each moment of the day, making for an enjoyable day out for all the family.
+As you walk up the Anse du Belon along the GR34, you’re sure to come across some shipwrecks.
+This boat cemetery has now blended into the local landscape, blending past with present and future with the remains of ancient craft.
+The tides reveal a different part of the story at each moment of the day, making for a great time for the whole family.

 What to see in Moëlan-sur-Mer